Available Q4OS applications, rev. 06/2021

 This document is intended for Q4OS users, describes howto install available software.
 Q4OS is built ontop of rock stable, secured and reliable Debian system tested by lot of people around the World.
-There is huge stable software base sitting in default repositories, you are free to install from.
+There is huge stable and free software base sitting in default repositories, you are welcome to install and enjoy all the applications.

 2. Q4OS software resources

-The best and recommended way to easily setup several handy applications and system tools is to use native Q4OS 'Software Centre' available in the Start menu.
-An alternative method is to follow instructions from Software downloads section of the Q4OS website.
-Download and save installer, doubleclick it from Q4OS filemanager and follow setup instructions.
+The best and recommended way to easily setup a few featured applications is to use native Q4OS 'Software Centre' available in the Start menu.
+Just select an application from the list, click install button and follow installer instructions.

 3. How to install software from repositories

-It is possible to install thousands of verified applications, tools and libraries from Q4OS repostitories, see the next chapters.
+It is possible to install thousands of verified applications, tools and libraries from Debian and Q4OS repositories, see the next chapters.

-Using Synaptic package manager, you can search, install, uninstall and manage all software from repositories in well arranged graphical interface.
-You can install Synaptic from Q4OS Software Centre.
+Using Synaptic, or Discover for Plasma desktop, package manager, you can search, install, uninstall and manage all software from repositories in well arranged graphical interface.
+You can install both Synaptic and Discover package managers from the Q4OS Software Centre.

 3.2 Commandline way

-Software from repositories could be installed with 'Synaptic', convenient graphical package manager, see previous chapter, or manually using terminal commands, according to next instructions.
+Software from repositories could be installed with convenient graphical package managers, see the previous chapter, or manually using terminal commands, according to next instructions.
 You have to be member of administrative group 'sudo' for these operations, open terminal and type commands:

-Software will be installed as a system wide accessories for all users, shortcuts are created under matching group in 'Start menu -> Programs -> Accessories -> XYZ_Group -> Desired_application'.
+Software will be installed as a system wide accessories for all users, shortcuts are created under matching group in 'Start menu -> Programs -> Accessories -> [Program_group] -> [Desired_application]'.
 You can then manually link icon to Desktop or somewhere to Start menu.

 3.3 Recent applications versions

-If you would like to use recent version of some application instead of rock stable Debian version, you have to tell Q4OS to install desired software from backports.
-See VLC multimedia player example:
+$ sudo qrepoadd --guiand select "backports-buster" from the list to add.
+Backports stay unused and passive, until you explicitly ask to install specific software from.
+It is straightforward and clean action, with no system integrity impact.
+So, if you would like to use recent version of some application instead of the rock stable Debian version, you have to tell Q4OS to install desired software from backports.
+See an example for Libre Office suite:

 3.4 Adding external repositories